-House Bill No. 5316 aims to establish the Independent Citizen Redistricting Commission in Texas, which will manage the redistricting process for the U.S. House of Representatives, the Texas Legislature, and the State Board of Education.
-The bill amends Title 5 of the Government Code by adding a new Subtitle C and Chapter 581, detailing the commission's structure, authority, and operational guidelines.
-The commission will consist of 14 members, including five from the majority party, five from the minority party, and four independent members, selected through a transparent process to ensure diversity and independence from legislative influence.
-The bill also outlines qualifications for members, the appointment process, and requirements for conducting redistricting openly, including a quorum for decision-making and the need for approval from at least nine members for any final redistricting plan.
+House Bill No. 5316 establishes the Independent Citizen Redistricting Commission in Texas, which will manage the redistricting process for the U.S. House of Representatives, the Texas Legislature, and the State Board of Education.
+The bill introduces new legal language to the Government Code, specifically adding Subtitle C and Chapter 581, which detail the commission's structure, authority, and operational guidelines.
+The commission will consist of 14 members, including five from the majority party, five from the minority party, and four independent members, selected through a transparent process to ensure independence and representation of the state's diversity.
+The bill outlines qualifications for members, the appointment process, and criteria for drawing district boundaries, emphasizing public input and transparency throughout the redistricting process.

 Statutes affected: Introduced: Government Code 2058.002 (Government Code 2058)